 One person you may have heard about in recent days is Marsha P. Johnson.

-Marsha P. Johnson was an African-American self-identified drag queen from New Jersey, whose activism in the 1960s and 70s had a huge impact on the LGBTQ+ community.
+Marsha P. Johnson was an African-American gay man and drag artist - someone who dresses extravagantly and performs as a woman - from New Jersey, whose activism in the 1960s and 70s had a huge impact on the LGBTQ+ community.

 At this time, being gay was classified as a mental illness in the United States.
 Gay people were regularly threatened and beaten by police, and were shunned by many in society.

-Marsha said the "P" in her name stood for "Pay it no mind" - a phrase she used when people commented negatively on her appearance or life choices.
+Marsha said the "P" stood for "Pay it no mind" - a phrase they used when people commented negatively on their appearance or life choices.

 In June 1969, when Marsha was 23 years old, police raided a gay bar in New York called The Stonewall Inn.